matthew-brett/asterisk-blog/content/whos-reading.md

 believe the Nazarenes could really have believed that they could kill Jesus by throwing him down".
 But what they actually wrote goes a long way past that.

-That brings me back to the question that I found myself asking for all these three books - who are the authors writing for?
+That brings me back to the question that I found myself asking for all three of three books - who are the authors writing for?
 Who is the polemic addressed to?
 Crossan and Reed give a some part of an answer in the text I've already
 quoted: